-- A. The focus of activity and movement around campus will be on two primary axes one from University House to Gibbet Hill and the other from Academic Square to the Sports Hub. - B. These will connect a series of buildings, active public spaces and future mobility hubs (refer to page 22). where key University activities are based, and which provide access to a variety of travel options. - C. Car parking will be progressively removed from the core campus and, if replaced, this will be around the periphery (refer to Plan 15 on Transport and Movement).
+- A. The focus of activity and movement around campus will be on two primary axes - one from University House to Gibbet Hill and the other from Academic Square to the Sports Hub. - B. These will connect a series of buildings, active public spaces and future mobility hubs (refer to page 24). where key University activities are based, and which provide access to a variety of travel options. - C. Car parking will be progressively removed from the core campus and, if replaced, this will be around the periphery (see also section on Transport and Movement).